rneff1701/Pewlett-Hackard-Analysis/README.md

 - Lastly, a table of current employees that were born in 1965 and are eligible for a mentorship program was created.

 How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-The retiring_titles.csv file identifies the number of future retirees by job title.
-An additional table, retiring_depts.csv, was created that further breaks down the future retirees by title and department.
-It identified that in department d005 there are 18,779 future retirees.
-By contrast department d001 has 3,511 future retirees
+A query was created to include the department information along with title and that output is saved in the file retirement_depts.csv.
+This output was then scrubbed to drop duplicate employees and saved in the table unique_rt_depts.csv.
+Finally, this information was grouped by title and department number and saved into table retiring_depts.It identified that in department d005 Development there are 18,779 future retirees.
+By contrast department d001 Marketing has 3,511 future retirees

 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-CREATE TABLE LOOKING AT JOB TITLE FOR ANYONE WITH A BIRTH DATE AFTER 1966
+No, there are only 1,549 total employees eligible for mentorship compared to over 72,000 upcoming retiring employees.